labgrid-project/labgrid/doc/configuration.rst

 SigrokUSBDevice
 ~~~~~~~~~~~~~~~
-A SigrokUSBDevice resource describes a sigrok USB device.
+A :any:`SigrokUSBDevice` resource describes a sigrok USB device.

 .. code-block:: yaml